 Having decided how you want your new garden to function and feel and then analyzed your site conditions, you’re ready to start choosing what to plant.

-Tip: With ease of care in mind, my best advice is to remember to look to nature.
+Tip: With ease of care in mind, remember to look to nature.
 There’s no troop of gardeners busily amending soil to optimize forest or meadow growth, right?
 In nature, plants that are well-adapted to existing site conditions show up and thrive.

 Keeping the above principle in mind, in this post, I’m going to use my new garden as an example.
 I’ll walk you through the plant-choosing process I use myself.
 Then you can adapt the steps to fit your own situation.